OnSite Employer Testing logo — on-site and mobile employer drug and alcohol testing services

 What is oral fluid drug testing in the workplace?

-Oral fluid (saliva) collections are observed per program rules and sent for laboratory testing.
-Many non-DOT employers use oral fluid when policy and state law allow.
-DOT oral fluid options are mode- and date-specific—confirm applicability with your DER and compliance advisors.
-Compare matrices: oral fluid vs urine for workplace programs.
+Oral fluid is a saliva specimen collected per program rules and sent to a lab.
+Many non-DOT employers use it where policy and state law allow.
+For DOT-covered staff, oral fluid rules vary by mode and date—confirm with your DER before you promise a matrix.
+Compare options: oral fluid vs urine for workplace programs.

 Scheduling, sites & preparation